christer-miroy/laravel_praxxys.github-io/README.md

 - **Press ctrl+click the indicated http server address. **
 - **For first-time users, select Register and fill-up the necessary fields.
 For returning users, select Log-in and enter your credentials. **

+- **Update 3/3/2023 - restricted file input type to accept only .jpeg, .jpg, and .png files only.
+This is done for personal reference only. **

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>

 <p align="center">